 My home became littered with all the different brands of eye drops that the Facebook group suggested.
 And it sounded like at least one of them solved everyone’s problem, except for mine.
 So, toward the end of my two weeks on (one week off) Xeloda regimen, I was probably legally blind, only minimally able to walk, aching all over, believing this would be my life until the drug finally failed, and I’d die.
 Between that and the prospect of not seeing my kids for Thanksgiving due to Covid, I’d been crying for days.
 I was falling over the waterfall again.

 On the Monday before Thanksgiving, a nurse called from the specialty pharmacy in Ohio where I’d been getting the Xeloda.
 Unaccustomed to getting a nurse’s call from a pharmacy, I was intrigued.
 She asked about side effects.
 I rattled them off.
 She had no solutions.
 “Do you want to speak with a pharmacist?”
 “No. Been there done that.”
 The pharmacist had told me in a previous call that cancer treatment was a balance: A balance between killing the cancer and killing me.
 Kinda like the counterbalance in my backyard of feeding the birds without feeding the rats, I thought.
 Then, she asked about my mood and I fell apart.
 “I can’t stop crying.”
 “Are you thinking of hurting yourself?”
-I knew I was on the dangling on the lip of the waterfall, if not already flailing among the thundering mists.
+I knew I was dangling on the lip of the waterfall, if not already flailing among the thundering mists.
 “Well, I’ve thought of driving my car off a cliff.
 I’m not going to do it but it would solve a lot of my problems.”
 I knew what I was saying, I knew she’d have to act on it.
 I knew I wanted an anti-depressant and my Xeloda dose lowered, as my doc had previously suggested to my protests, “I don’t want to croak!”
 Later, I’d checked with my Facebook group and seen that a lot of gals had their doses lowered to make the side effects tolerable and it was still effective against the cancer.
 I had a doctor’s appointment for a bone growth shot the next day.
 I thought I’d address these things then.
 The nurse asked, “Is it ok if I tell your doctor how you feel?’
 Resigned, I replied, “Yes.”

 The next day was the Tuesday before Thanksgiving.
 My appointment was for 10:30.
 I arrived on time at the cancer center parking lot, sat in the driver’s seat, and sobbed: sobbed for the pain and frustration of the side effects I had to trade for longevity, sobbed for missing Thanksgiving with family, sobbed for my shortened life, and my new unchosen life.
 Now, late for my appointment, my phone rang.
 It was my doc’s office.
 I figured they were wondering where I was.
 “Hello?”
 “Karen, we had a call from a nurse, and we’re concerned.”
 “I’m in the parking lot here for my Xgeva shot and I can’t stop crying.”
 “Well, come on in.”

 With my nose running behind my Covid mask and tears wetting my face, I dragged myself through the thick double glass doors.
 Twenty years ago I hated this place.
 I hated that we had to have a whole center devoted to cancer.
 “What were we doing to ourselves and the planet that we needed a place like this?”
 But, I loved the people inside and still do.
-Nurse Nancy, who always put me in the infusion room with the big Half Dome picture, is still there twenty years later.
+Nurse Nancy, who always set me in the infusion room with the big Half Dome picture, is still there twenty years later.

 Bypassing the waiting area, they ushered my sorry ass into an exam room.
 I sat in the plastic chair, put my head against the wall and wailed.
 Through the sobs, I took my shoes and socks off to show the peeling, cherry-red soles of my feet.
 I thought, This is going to be my life until I die.
 Keeping my eyes closed eased the burning a bit.
 The click, click, click of my doctor’s heels signaled her arrival.
 Plopping on the rolling stool and leaning in, “Karen, what’s wrong!?” she implored.
 “I can’t see and I can’t walk.
 I’m a photographer, sewer, hiker, and writer and I can’t see and I can’t walk!”
 More wails.
 “I just want to reduce my dose and get an antidepressant.”
 “The nurse said you were thinking of hurting yourself.”
 Actually, my idea was to stop the hurt.
 “Have you thought how you’d do it?”
 Without skipping a beat, “I was thinking of driving my car off a cliff.”
-Eyes wide, she sat up straight.
+She bolted up straight, eyes wide.
 “I’m not going to do it but it crossed my mind.”

 By now, leaning in again, masked but ungloved, she was softly stroking my exposed ankle and lower leg crossed over the other knee.
 We’d known each other eleven years, where I’d come bouncing in for my biannual check up with news and pictures of my latest adventures.
 I was a success story.
 I wanted her to go home feeling good that at least one of her patients was leading a robust post-cancer life.
 I was proud of having endured my one year of treatment twenty years ago – what I’d undergone to survive and even thrive.
 I’d shown my ponytail to bald cancer patients at the hospital where I worked as a Clinical Lab Scientist to show that there was hair and hope after treatment.
 “With all the new discoveries, if you’re going to get cancer, this is a good time to get it.”